SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/01-Let-vs-Var.md

 So we put one block of code into another block of code.

-# Object Scoup
+## Object Scope

-The fourth type of scope is the **object scoup**, which is related to the **implementation of the functions**.
-We will talk about object scoup in more detail in the advanced course.
+The fourth type of scope is the **object scope**, which is related to the **implementation of the functions**.

+We will talk about object scope in more detail in the Advanced course.

 [/slide]

-[slide]
+[slide hideTitle]

 # Naming Variables